kartonfarkas/api_docs/source/suite/emails/launch.rst

      - Comments
    * - schedule
      - datetime
-     - If specified, the launch will be scheduled for this time in the default timezone of the customer.
+     - If specified, the launch will be scheduled for the set time (in the default timezone). of the customer.
      -
    * - timezone
      - string
-     - If specified, the schedule parameter is interpreted in this timezone.
+     - Applies the specified timezone to the launchtime in the *schedule* parameter.
      - See :doc:`../appendices/time_zones`.

 URI Example